4GeeksAcademy/Tapin/README.md

 # Tapin

-**A community volunteer marketplace platform built with Flask + React**
+**A community connection platform built with Flask + React**

+Tapin connects communities in two ways:

+- **Volunteer Opportunities**: Organizations post volunteer needs, and volunteers discover meaningful community service opportunities
+- **Local Services**: Small businesses and professionals can list their services for the community

-Tapin is a full-stack web application that connects volunteers with community service opportunities.
-Built as a school project demonstrating modern web development practices using the BMad Method agent framework.
+Built as a school project demonstrating modern web development practices.

 ---